dstenb/dawm/README.md

 The long-term goals of DAWM are:

-* Have as few dependencies as possible (Only standard C library and Xlib)
+* To have as few dependencies as possible (Only standard C library and Xlib)
 * EWMH (NetWM) compliance
 * Xinerama support